-Recommendation 6.1
+Recommendation 6.1 1.
 Board conducts an annual self- assessment of its performance as a whole.
-The Object of the Property Compliant Directors Self-Assessment (RSR, ES, FG,FTS) Annex "12" 2.
-The Chairman conducts a selfassessment of his performance.
-Compliant Individual Self-Assessment(RS, ES, FG,FTS) Annex "13" 3.
+Compliant Directors Self-Assessment (RSR, ES, FG,JMC,NMC) Annex 10 2.
+The Chairman conducts a self- assessment of his performance.
+Compliant Individual Self-Assessment(RSR, ES, FG,JMC,NMC) 3.
 The individual members conduct a self-assessment of their performance.
-Compliant 4.
-Each committee conducts a self-assessment of its performance.
+Compliant Annex 11 4.
+Each committee conducts a self- assessment of its performance.
 Compliant 5.
 Every three years, the assessments are supported by an external facilitator.
 Non-compliant The Company is only in the first year since its adoption of the 2017 Revised Manual on Corporate Governance which includes a recommendation on the inclusion of an external facilitator to undertake the assessments on Board performance every three years.
 Recommendation 6.2 1.
 Board has in place a system that provides, at the minimum, criteria and process to determine the performance of the Board, individual directors and committees.
-Compliant See Annex "14" 2.
+Compliant See Annex "12" 2.
 The system allows for a feedback mechanism from the shareholders.
-Compliant The Company did not hold an ASM in 2017 due to ongoing re-organization and realignment of corporate business directions.
-The Company is on a voluntary suspension of trading status during this interim.
-Principle 7: Members of the Board are du tv-bound to apply h igh ethical standards, taking into account the int erests of all stakeholders Recommendation 7.1 1.
+Compliant Principle 7: Members of the Board are dut y-bound to apply h nigh ethical standards, taking into account the e interests of all stakeholders.

+Recommendation 7.1 1.
 Board adopts a Code of Business Conduct and Ethics, which provide standards for professional and ethical behavior, as well as articulate acceptable and unacceptable conduct and practices in internal and external dealings of the company.
 Compliant Link: Code of Business Conduct and Ethics 2.
 The Code is properly disseminated to the Board, senior management and employees.
 Compliant Code of Business Conduct and Ethics.
 The corporation requires continuous management attention at all corporate levels to assure compliance with the spirit and letter of this policy.
 3. The Code is disclosed and made available to the public through the company website.
-Compliant Link: Code of Business Conduct and Ethics Supplement to Recommendation 7.1 1.
+Compliant Link: Code of Business Conduct and Ethics Supplement to Recommendation 7.1 1 1.
 Company has clear and stringent policies and procedures on curbing and penalizing company involvement in offering, paying and receiving bribes.
-Compliant Link: Code of Business Conduct and Ethics Recommendation 7.2

-Board ensures the proper and efficient implementation and monitoring of compliance with the Code of Business Conduct and Ethics.
-Board ensures the proper and Compliant Link: Code of Business Conduct and Ethics The Board of Directors of the Company supervise the compliance of this Code by the Senior Management of the Company, and authorize the President of the Company to be responsible for the implementation of this Code and observe the compliance hereof.
-The Company's management evaluates the adequacy and effectiveness of this Manual periodically and amend this Manual according to the evaluation result or as required by the Board of Directors.
+Compliant Link: Code of Business Conduct and Ethics Recommendation 7.2 efficient implementation and monitoring of compliance with the Code of Business Conduct and Ethics.
+The Board of Directors of the Company supervise the compliance of this Code by the Senior Management of the Company, and authorize the President of the Company to be responsible for the implementation of this Code and observe the compliance hereof.
+The Company to be responsible for the implementation of this Code and observe the compliance hereof.
+The Company's management evaluates the adequacy and effectiveness of this Manual periodically and amend this Manual periodically and amend this Manual according to the evaluation result or as required by the Board of Directors.
 It is the strict policy of the Company not to allow retaliation for reports of misconduct by others made in good faith by employees.
 Employees are expected to cooperate in internal investigations of misconduct.
 2017 Revised Manual on Corporate Governance - Sec.
-2.2.5 (ii) [z] All executives, officers, staff and employees of MGH, employed regardless of status of employment in the company are required to comply with the Code of Business Conduct and Ethics.
-Board ensures the proper and efficient implementation and monitoring of compliance with company internal policies.
-Compliant losure and Transparency
+2.2.5 (ii) [z] All executives, officers, staff and employees of MCH, employed regardless of status of employment in the compony or required to compliance with company internal policies.
+Disclosure and Transparency